On the optimal rate of equidistribution in number fields: Limit measures and energy

-Since $\Omega$ is compact we can assume, passing to a subsequence if necessary, that $\mu_{n_i}$ converge to a limit probability\footnote{While $\mu_{n_i}$ are not probability measures because $\mu_{n_i}(V)=1+\frac{1}{n_i}$ any weak-* limit point will be a probability measure.} measure $\mu$.
+Since $\Omega$ is compact we can assume, passing to a subsequence if necessary, that $\mu_{n_i}$ converges weakly-* to a probability measure $\mu$.
 This observation uses crucially Corollary \ref{c-CompactFrame} and is the key step in the proof of Theorem \ref{mt-noptimal}.
-Such limit measures are the central object of study in this section. \begin{definition}A probability measure $\mu$ on $V$ is called a \textbf{limit measure } if it is a weak-* limit of a sequence of measures $\mu_{n_i}$ constructed as above. \end{definition}
+Such limit measures are the central object of study in this section. \begin{definition}A probability measure $\mu$ on $V$ is called a \textbf{limit measure} if it is a weak-* limit of a sequence of measures $\mu_{n_i}$ constructed as above. \end{definition}